 ADEA/AAL Compass Program for Academic Advancement

 The American Dental Education Association (ADEA) and AAL, with support from the ADEAGies Foundation, announce the ADEA/AAL Faculty of Color Tuition Scholarships for Professional Development: ADEA/AAL Compass Program for Academic Advancement.
-These scholarships support professional development activities for faculty of color in dental education, including allied dental education, in the early to middle stages of their careers.
+These scholarships support professional development activities for faculty of color in dental and allied dental education in the early to middle stages of their careers.

 The ADEA/AAL Faculty of Color Tuition Scholarships for Professional Development: ADEA/AAL Compass Program for Academic Advancement were created to enable faculty of color to participate in programs that will improve their teaching abilities, increase their leadership skills and advance their understanding and mastery of other critical elements of a successful academic career.

-Eight $795 tuition scholarships will be awarded in 2014 to support the participation of African-American, Latino/Latina or American Indian dental educators, including allied dental educators, in the ADEA/AAL Compass Program.
-This program is designed to provide early- and mid-career faculty with guidance and understanding about the academic skills they need to develop outside the classroom and clinic to succeed within the culture of higher education.
-Four primary topics—conducting educational research, writing grant applications, publishing articles and reports, and career development—comprise the three-day curriculum, which is designed to help faculty build their academic portfolios and gain abilities in areas not usually covered by other professional development courses.
-Scholarship recipients, or their institutions, will be responsible for lodging and transportation expenses associated with participating in the program held in Atlanta, GA.
+Eight $795 tuition scholarships will be awarded in 2015 to support the participation of dental educators, including allied dental educators, in the ADEA/AAL Compass Program.
+This online program is designed to provide early- and mid-career faculty with guidance and understanding about the academic skills they need to develop outside the classroom and clinic to succeed within the culture of higher education.
+Three primary topics—conducting educational research, writing grant applications, and publishing articles and reports—compose the three-session curriculum.
+Each online presentation will be held live at 8 p.m.
+US Eastern Time and will be recorded so those who cannot participate then will be able to view the session later.
+Assignments will follow each presentation and will be due a week later, to give participants the opportunity to apply the lessons to a current or planned project.
+The program is designed to help faculty build their academic portfolios and gain abilities in areas not usually covered by other professional development courses.
+As this program is conducted entirely online, no lodging or transportation expenses will be involved.

 An applicant must: